Franz Ferdinand and his wife Sophie leave the Sarajevo Town Hall on 28 June 1914, five minutes before the

 Biegler is mentioned 157 times in The Good Soldier Švejk.

-Biegler is a cadet in the 11th march company who plays an important part at the start of Part Three.
-He is beside Leutnant Dub the main target of the author's ridicule of upwardly mobile monarchists in k.u.k.
+is a cadet in 11.
+Marschkompanie and plays an important part at the start of Part Three.
+He is beside Leutnant Dub the main target of Hašek's ridicule of upwardly mobile monarchists in k.u.k.
 Heer.
+The author initially describes him as "the biggest idiot in the entire company" and even he had a pale apparence.

 Now he leaves the story, only to reappear towards the end of the novel.
 Here he is partially redeemed in the eyes of the reader as he silences the even more idiotic Leutnant Dub.